SF-Rocker/ScreenCapture/README.md

             or
             ```python3 anyname.py```

-            Go To Settings Keyboard, and use a bash script or use the .py to execute with python directly.
+            Go To Settings Keyboard, and use a bash script to put the filename in order.
+            ``` sudo -s```

+            ```touch filename.sh```

+            ```nano filename.sh```

+            paste: #!/bin/bash
+            # Simple wrapper to run your Python screenshot tool

+            python3 /home/tj/screen.py

+            CTRL + X to save and exit.

+            In Keyboard Shortcuts from Settings click + button add and type ``./filename.sh``

+            and press the Prt Scr Sys Rq button and now click yes use ./filename.py instead. and you should have everyhting work now